-Cerebral supports full type safety in your application.
-It is recommended to use React as you will continue to use the types there.
-You can gradually add type safety to Cerebral so let us take this step by step.
-You can stop at any step you want when you feel you have enough type safety in your application.
+Cerebral provides comprehensive type safety for your application.
+You can add typing gradually, so let’s take this step by step.
+You can stop at any level when you feel you have enough type safety for your needs.

-Is is required that you use the babel-plugin-cerebral package.
-This package converts the typed proxies into tags.
+You MUST use the babel-plugin-cerebral package.
+This plugin transforms the typed proxies into template literal tags behind the scenes.

 import * as cerebral from 'cerebral'